Early Childhood Special Education

-The University of Northern Colorado's undergraduate program in Special Education: Early Childhood Special Education (ECSE) prepares teacher candidates to teach young children (Birth – 8 years) with disabilities.
+The University of Northern Colorado's undergraduate program in Early Childhood Special Education (ECSE) prepares teacher candidates to teach young children with disabilities (Birth – 8 years).
 The program supports national and state ECSE standards that promote the development of young children with disabilities in inclusive settings.
-Graduates will receive a Bachelor of Arts degree in Special Education: ECSE.
+Graduates will receive a Bachelor of Arts degree in Early Childhood Special Education.
 Students who successfully complete all requirements of our Teaching Emphasis program will receive a recommendation for licensure as an ECSE Teacher through the Colorado Department of Education and a recommendation for Large Child Care Center Director Qualification through the Colorado Department of Human Services.

 Program Courses and Sequence

-When you decide to be an early childhood special education major, you will need to meet with an advisor in the School of Special Education, and together you will complete an individually tailored Special Education Advising Sheet (see link on left).
-You can also access the full catalog of courses using the catalog link on the left.
+When you decide to be an early childhood special education major, you will need to meet with an advisor in the School of Special Education, and together you will complete an individually tailored Special Education Advising Sheet.